makersacademy/bowling-challenge/README.md

 - Refactored with a variable for frame similar to previousFrame to make the record method more readable.

-## Strikes
+## Adding Strikes

 Now on to strikes.
-Wrote a test that recording 10 on the first roll then recording 1 on the second roll should result in frame[0].roll1 being 10, frame[0].roll2 being 0 and frame[1].roll1 being 1 (as the strike moves on to the next frame immediately).
+Wrote a test that recording 10 on the first roll then recording 1 on the second roll should result in frames[0].roll1 being 10, frames[0].roll2 being 0 and frames[1].roll1 being 1 (as the strike moves on to the next frame immediately).
 Red.

 - Added to the record if statement for currentRoll is 1 a if statement for if the score is 10 to increment the currentFrame, else to switch the currentRoll to 2.
 - Added to the Frame constructor defaults for rolls of 0.